TageMohammadat/TageMohammadat.github.io/index.md

 * Teaching in several courses in MSc program on Embedded Systems at KTH.
 * Investigating design alternatives of MEMS accelerometer for hydrocarbon micro-tremor analysis.
 * Researching on faults modelling and testing of low power VLSI designs.
-* Administrating in labs and tutorials of Digital Design, Microprocessors and Embedded Systems
+* Administrating in labs and tutorials of Digital Design, Microprocessors and Embedded Systems.

 <br />